Your Chance To Live!

 A puddle where Pete used to be.

 The poem (Keats, I believe) offers no advice for avoiding Pete’s fate.
 No matter, because I didn’t understand it anyway.
-I didn’t realize that Pete had spontaneously combusted, leaving only a puddle of interstitial fluid in his place.
+I didn’t realize that Pete had spontaneously combusted, leaving only a puddle of interstitial fluid on the sidewalk.
 I assumed that he had taken a leak and walked away intact.

 Here’s one about fire: